-Statistics 1A-1B AP
+Statistics 1A-1B Advanced Placement

-Prerequisite: "B" or better in Integrated Math 3
+Prerequisite: "B" or better in Integrated Math 3 Grades Offered: 11-12 tions, generating hypothesis, and testing a hypothesis with statistical

 This course explores data and the statistical implications of data using varied distributions.
-Producing models using probability theory and simulations, generating hypothesis, and testing a hypothesis with statistical formulas are an integral part of the course.
+Producing models using probability theory and simula-

 Students will prepare for the Advanced Placement Statistics test.